MostlyArmless/babycam-django/README.md

 ## Django stuff

 When you make changes to the `models.py` file, you need to run `python manage.py makemigrations` and `python manage.py migrate` to apply the changes to the database.

-TODO I'd like to replace pip with uv and use a toml file for the dependencies, makes it easier to see which deps are direct deps vs indirect deps. uv is faster than pip and has a better lockfile format.